Niger opposition figure jailed after return - Journal du Cameroun

 He was given a 12-month sentence in absentia, of which eight months have still to be served, after time spent in prison is taken into account.
 One of his wives was also sentenced.

-In August this year, Amadou was named by the Nigerien Democratic Movement (Moden), the country’s main opposition party, to be their champion in the next presidential elections, due in December 2020.
+In August this year, Amadou was named by the Nigerien Democratic Movement (Moden), the country’s main opposition party, to be its candidate in the next presidential election, due in December 2020.

 Issoufou, a former prime minister, has been president since 2011.